 This watch glossary helps answer these questions and give you the information to articulate what’s on your wrist and why you like it so much.

 You’ll see that there’s much more to admire in a LARSEN & ERIKSEN watch inside the case.

 Adjustable buckle: The mechanism that opens and closes to fasten the watch.
-These are adjustable to your wrist size and favoured fit.
+These are adjustable to your wrist size and favored fit.
 LARSEN & ERIKSEN watches have a small homage to Copenhagen cycling lifestyle engraved on their buckles.

 Analog Watch: A watch that displays a 12-hour (there are few examples of 24-hour) time span and is indicated by hands moving around the dial.

 Balance: The wheel that is the regulator of a mechanical watch, governing the precision.
 It rotates back and forth on an axle driven by the coiling and uncoiling of the balance spring.

 Case back: The underside of the watch case that lays flat against the wrist skin.
 Concealed on the case back of LARSEN & ERIKSEN watches are engraved silhouettes of Denmark.

 Case: The metal that encases the watch machinations.
 LARSEN & ERIKSEN use a stainless steel case in deep sandblasted black, autumnal brushed copper, pristine brushed silver or shiny or matte gold.

 Crown: The button on the outside of the watch case that sets and adjusts the time.

 Crystal: The transparent cover of the watch face.
 LARSEN & ERIKSEN watches use a flat 1mm thick scratchproof sapphire crystal glass that is durable to scratches and impact.